Don’t Be Fooled by the Dr. Scholl’s Foot Machine – Buyer Beware”

 - PowerStep Wide – Best OTC support for people with extremely wide feet.
 Most OTC arch supports are too narrow for those with wide or flat feet.
 This is the only arch support we found that is wide enough for such feet.
 Available online and at doctor’s offices.
-(About $40))
+(About $40)

-All of these are superior to Dr. Scholl’s at lower cost.
+All of these are more supportive than the Dr. Scholl’s arch supports at lower cost.
 The P3 Podiatrist Designed Orthotic costs a few dollars more more than Dr. Scholl’s but is the most stable prefabricated orthotic we have found.
 Click here for more information on prefabricated orthotics.
 Click here for more information on orthotics in general.

 How Do Orthotics Experts Evaluate Your Feet?

 We have more than 40 years of collective experience as podiatrists, and know that diagnosing foot issues is much more involved than simply mapping pressure points.
-A full exam of your feet, a biomechical evaluation and a gait analysis are all necessary.
+A full exam of your feet, a biomechanical evaluation and a gait analysis are all necessary.

 Custom orthotics are designed to control alignment and function of the foot in order to treat or prevent injury-causing motions such as pronation (rolling-in) and supination (rolling-out).
 They also act to make activities such as running, walking, and even standing, more efficient.
 Finally, they can act to redistribute pressure on the bottom of the foot to relieve pain from excessive pressure or calluses.

-Come See the Foot and Ankle Center for True Custom Orthotics
+In Seattle Come See Us for True Custom Orthotics